alanamer/20.440PSET6/README.md

 The generated figures are in the `figures/` folder:

 "Cardiac_muscle_contraction.png" displays the differentially expressed genes between iPSC-derived and Primary cardiomyocytes in the context of the cardiac muscle contraction KEGG pathway.
 "Vascular_smooth_muscle_contaction" displays the differentially expressed genes between iPSC-derived and Primary cardiomyocytes in the context of the vascular smooth muscle contraction KEGG pathway.
 "Top_20_GO" displays the top 20 differentially expressed GO pathways based on normalized enrichment score for iPSC-derived and primary cardiomyocytes.

+*currently, only the cardiac muscle contraction will be saved as a png, but you can easily change the KEGG pid in the commented location to generate vascular smooth muscle contraction instead